By Cat, Feb 2008 (Image, right, from Amazon (23))

 - Date sugar is simply dried and ground dates. it is nicely sweet, but cannot always be used as a substitute for sugar; it will not dissolve, melt or caramelize.
 But it can be used to sweeten batters for quick breads, muffins and such, and is wonderful in crumbly toppings like for an apple crisp.
 It can be used as a substitute for white and/or brown sugar in baked goods.
 A good rule thumb is to use (adapted from Heal With Food (25)):

 - 2/3 cup date sugar for each 1 cup of white cane sugar in your recipe; Or

-- Lo Han: I must admit to not knowing much about this herbal sweetener, which comes from monk fruit, a member of the gourd family from southern China and northern Thailand.
+- Lo Han Guo or Monk Fruit: I must admit to not knowing much about this herbal sweetener, which comes from monk fruit, a member of the gourd family from southern China and northern Thailand.
 The fruit also has medicinal properties, including anti-inflammatory and anti-cancer effects.
 Lo han’s sweetness comes from the Mogrosides present in the fruit.
 The fruit is dried and processed into a fine powder (a powder can also be made from the undried fruit), from which the extracts are made.
 Mogroside is 300 times sweeter than cane sugar, and is very low in calories.
 (19)

 Sweet Dairy Whey